jonathanstowe/rakudo-liquidsoap/README.md

     podman run --entrypoint sh -it --privileged -v  .:/home/raku jonathanstowe/rakudo-liquidsoap -c "zef install --deps-only . && zef test --debug -v ."

 This image doesn't actually start a liquidsoap daemon ( the `Audio::Liquidsoap` tests start one listening on a new port as needed,) so if you want to create an application using this you will probably derive a new image from this one, install your own dependencies and start the `liquidsoap` yourself.

+The icecast configuation is the minimum required for testing, but if you need it you will need to start it yourself  something like:

+    docker run --entrypoint sh -t -v  `pwd`:/home/raku jonathanstowe/rakudo-liquidsoap  -c "service icecast2 start && zef install --deps-only . && zef test --debug -v ."

+Of course the option is there for you to start it with your own configuation.

 ## Support